mprquinn/drupal-react-movies/README.md

 # Example of a React App using a Headless Drupal 8 API

+## This will not work out of the box, it's for my own reference.

 ### Backend using JSONAPI Drupal Module.

 - Create Drupal site